TSMV releases draft Area Structure Plans for Three Sisters Village and Smith Creek for engagement

 Some studies cover each neighbourhood, while others are specific to one ASP.
-These studies will become available after they have been reviewed by the Town of Canmore administration and no further technical questions will alter or change the report.
+These studies are available after they have been reviewed by the Town of Canmore administration and no further technical questions will alter or change the report.
 The public will be able to review these supporting technical documents on the webpages for each community, Three Sisters Village and Smith Creek, once published.

-Community engagement to continue
+Community engagement efforts ongoing

 TSMV engagement and outreach will continue to span all interest groups.
 Most recently, TSMV held online webinars for targeted audiences, including the Canmore Seniors Association, Canmore’s Young Adult Network (CYAN), trail users, business interest groups, and local non-profits.